Azure/iotedge/test/doc/one-time-setup.md

 az group create --name {resource group name} --location {region}
 ~~~

-##### IoT Hub
+##### IoT hub
 If you don't already have an existing IoT hub, create one.
-There is no special configuration required, except for making sure that your IoTHub is enabled for public access.
+There is no special configuration required, except for making sure that your IoT hub is enabled for public access.
 Here is how you can create one using the CLI

 ~~~sh